m2c2-project/m2c2kit/website/docs/tips/child-already-exists.md

 You might come across this error:

 ```
-Uncaught Error: Cannot add child entity Shape (2717f16e-682f-4cb1-bbc2-4fe34d3ec2de)
+Uncaught Error: Cannot add child node Shape (2717f16e-682f-4cb1-bbc2-4fe34d3ec2de)
-to parent entity Shape (921cf9e6-7970-4702-aa4a-3cc1cc8f8e59).
+to parent node Shape (921cf9e6-7970-4702-aa4a-3cc1cc8f8e59).
 This child already exists on this parent.
 The child cannot be added again.
 ```

 or

 ```
-Uncaught Error: Cannot add child entity Shape (3a43596c-c9a3-4158-8ab0-110442f701d5)
+Uncaught Error: Cannot add child node Shape (3a43596c-c9a3-4158-8ab0-110442f701d5)
-to parent entity Shape (68004c48-6ac9-43f8-8430-e28b09388fa9).
+to parent node Shape (68004c48-6ac9-43f8-8430-e28b09388fa9).
 This child already exists
-on other parent entity: Shape (dbbfe9ed-d44e-471e-8127-d2230d09dc8e).
+on other parent node: Shape (dbbfe9ed-d44e-471e-8127-d2230d09dc8e).
 Remove the child from the other parent first.
 ```

-In m2c2kit, a child entity can have only one parent entity.
-In other words, an entity can't "have two parents at once."
-If you add a child entity to a parent entity, but the child entity already has a parent, you'll get an error.
-Similarly, if you add a child entity to a parent entity for a second time, you'll also get an error.
+In m2c2kit, a child node can have only one parent node.
+In other words, a node can't "have two parents at once."
+If you add a child node to a parent node, but the child node already has a parent, you'll get an error.
+Similarly, if you add a child node to a parent node for a second time, you'll also get an error.

 ## Demonstration of the problem